ShibeFaceSkrill/dogeparty/_posts/2022-05-12-shibeface-skrill-on-dogeparty.md

 </div>
 <center><sup><a href="https://raredogedirectory.com">Rare Doge Directory</a></sup></center>

-<p>Lately I've been doing some pretty deep studies into doge nft on Ethereum, Solana, and Dogecoin, trying to determine which are the important Doge NFT projects.</p>
+<p>Lately I've been doing some pretty deep studies into Doge NFT.
+I've looked on Ethereum, Matic, Solana, and Dogecoin, determining which are the most important Doge NFT projects worth paying attention to.</p>

-<p>There are some great NFT out there, but as far as Doge NFT, nothing compares to the artwork right here on the Dogecoin blockchain.</p>
+<p>There are some great DOGE NFT communities out there, and in future we'll discuss other chains, but as far as Doge NFT, nothing compares to the artwork right here on the Dogecoin blockchain.</p>

 <div class="row">
   <div class="column">